addevonly/workshop2-angular-material/README.md

 node server
 ```

 In another terminal, start the NPM runner that will automatically bundle your code upon any code changes.
+Note that if you were already running this command in step 1, you do not need to re-run this step as the watchify Node app will detect a change when you checked out the step2 branch.

 ```bash
 npm start
 ```